 Meaning Of Transaction Exposure

-Transaction exposure is the risk incurred due to the fluctuations in exchange rates before the contract is settled.
-The foreign exchange rate that changes in cross-currency transactions can adversely affect the involved parties.
-Once a cross-currency contract has been framed, and a specific amount of money and quantity of goods is fixed, exchange rate fluctuations can change the value of the contract.
-However, a company that has agreed to a contract but not yet settled it, faces the transaction exposure risk.
-The greater the time between agreement and settlement of contracts, the higher is the risk involved with exchange rate fluctuations.
+Transaction exposure is a type of foreign exchange (currency) exposure incurred due to the fluctuations in exchange rates before the contract is settled.
+The foreign exchange rate changes in cross-currency transactions can adversely affect the involved parties.
+Once a cross-currency contract has been framed and a specific amount of money and quantity of goods is fixed, exchange rate fluctuations can change the value of the contract.
+However, a company that has agreed to a contract but has not yet settled it faces the transaction exposure risk.
+The greater the time between agreement and settlement of contracts, the higher the risk involved with exchange rate fluctuations.

 Explanation with Example